cbrummitt/Rocket_token_bot_tutorial/README.md

 ![Invite others to a channel](images/invite-all-from.gif)

-:boom: Now everyone is a member of your channel and is ready to listen about your ideas. :eyes: :ear: :speech_balloon: :grinning:
+:boom: Now everyone is a member of your channel and is ready to give you feedback about your business idea. :speech_balloon: :grinning:

 ### :pushpin: Pinning messages
 An important feature is **pinning messages**.
 We recommend that you pin the most important messages in your project channel, such as: